jmjjg/cakephp-scripts/README.md

 # cakephp-scripts

-Various scripts for CakePHP 3.x
+Various scripts and templates for CakePHP 3.x

 ## bash